SagarFieldElevate/DatabaseManagement/README.md

 All scripts have been moved into these frequency folders.
 Older indicator directories were removed to simplify navigation.
 Place any new scripts in the folder that matches the data update frequency.
+Each script defines `TABLE_NAME` using its parent folder name (e.g. `daily`, `weekly`), so the Airtable records automatically go to the corresponding table.

 ## GitHub Workflows